MultimodalImagingCenter/MIC-Learner/src/main/resources/content/en/example/cnn-mnist.md

 # Model and data

 ## Data
-The data comes from a public dataset : MNIST dataset (Modified National Institute of Standards and Technology database), a database of handwritten digits
+The data comes from a public dataset :
+MNIST dataset (Modified National Institute of Standards and Technology database, LeCun, Cortes & Burges, 1998), a database of handwritten digits.

 **Data Description**
 - This is a set of 60,000 training images and 10,000 testing images, each with one handwritten digit (between 0 and 9).